Children's Nutrition Image

 AMD is the leading cause of blindness in the elderly.
 But, with a solid foundation of healthy eating starting at a very young age, you can avoid it.
 The condition can be greatly delayed or even reversed as the years go by.

-We’ll be discussing several different nutrients that should be present in a balanced diet, especially during childhood.
-As well, we’ll discuss which foods these nutrients are commonly found in.
+Let’s discuss several different nutrients that should be present in a balanced diet, especially during childhood, and where you can find them.

 How to Boost Your Children’s Nutrition